hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added ability to hide the login errors.
 * Added anonymous collection of IP and User Agent data to conform to GDPR requirements.
 * Added extended info about IP address on the Events page on hover.
+* Added selecting any page on Forms and Events.
 * Optimized Events page performance for large databases with millions of entries.
 * Fixed layout of a modern Jetpack form in outlined and animated styles.
 * Fixed fatal error as a consequence of a bug in the TutorLMS.